Bibliography

 chevron-rightAnalytical Carbon Accountinghashtag

-Analytical Carbon Accounting is a method of calculating the greenhouse gas (GHG) emissions on which an organisation depends.
-Analytical Carbon Accounting is a carbon accounting that produces a GHG Profile (and therefore indicators on the organisation's impact and dependence on GHG emissions) according to several customisable boundaries, reflecting the operational reality specific to each organisation.
+Analytical Carbon Accounting is a method for calculating the Greenhouse Gas (GHG) emissions on which the organisation depends.
+Analytical Carbon Accounting is a carbon accounting approach that produces a GHG emissions profile (and therefore indicators on the organisation’s impact and dependence on GHG emissions) according to several customisable boundaries, based on the operational reality specific to each organisation.

-• the construction of a Bilan Carbone® at different hierarchical levels, allowing each responsible person able to implement actions to monitor the impact of their decisions through the study of emissions at their level.
-The idea is therefore to break down the emission profile by internal stakeholder (for example: business unit, team, site) to facilitate decision-making; and by external stakeholder (for example: client, supplier) to facilitate the implementation of the transition plan (LCA, specific EF, supplier questionnaire, downstream study, etc.).
+• build a Bilan Carbone® at different hierarchical levels, enabling each responsible person with implementation capacity to track the impact of their decisions through the study of emissions at their level.
+The idea is therefore to break down the emissions profile by internal stakeholder (e.g. business unit, team, site) to facilitate decision-making; and by external stakeholder (e.g. customer, supplier) to facilitate the implementation of the transition plan (LCA, specific EF, supplier questionnaire, downstream study, etc.).

-• the construction of the Bilan Carbone® skeleton according to the organisation's chart of accounts, at least for each boundary that the company supervises from a financial perspective for cost optimisation or gains.
-Thus the organisation has the means to steer its decision-making through a financial cost and a carbon cost.
+• build the skeleton of the Bilan Carbone® according to the organisation's chart of accounts, at minimum for each boundary that the company supervises from a financial perspective for the purposes of cost optimisation or gains.
+Thus the organisation has the means to steer its decision-making via a financial cost and a carbon cost.

 These principles are compatible with the expectations of the Bilan Carbone® method.
-It is indeed possible to obtain a Bilan Carbone® by expressing the results (GHG profile and actions) with an "analytical" reading (according to analytical axes or categories).
-Analytical carbon accounting thus enables the organisation's Bilan Carbone® to be established as a decision-making and impact, risk and opportunity study tool in relation to energy and climate issues.
+It is indeed possible to obtain a Bilan Carbone® by expressing the results (GHG profile and actions) with a so-called “analytical” reading (according to analytical axes or categories).
+Analytical carbon accounting therefore allows the organisation's Bilan Carbone® to be established as a decision-making and impact, risk and opportunity study tool in the face of energy–climate challenges.

 For more information, you can consult: